 Then there is no large city in this prefecture.

-Instead, the geographical and economic background has created many
+Instead, the geographical and economic background has produced many efficient merchants.

-They has been called "Oumi-merchant", and created varoius revolutionary business know-hows.
+They has been called "Oumi-merchant", and created various revolutionary business know-hows.

 The founders of many excellent companies were from Oumi-merchants.